Facilities & Resources

 The Duke University Musical Instrument Collections (DUMIC) are also housed in the Mary Duke Biddle Music Building and includes two prominent collections.
 The G. Norman and Ruth G. Eddy Collection is comprised of over 500 late 18th-, 19th-, and early 20th-century instruments with particular depth in woodwinds, brass, and early pianos, and The Frans and Willemina de Hen-Bijl Collection of Musical Instruments includes over 200 musical instruments from all over the world.
 The Department also has a variety of wind, string, and percussion instruments available to students for daily practice.
 Of special interest is an unusual collection of historical instruments.
 There are no fewer than five tracker organs (Brombaugh, Fisk, Flentrop) in the Music Building, in addition to the four organs in the Chapel which includes the majestic 66-stop Flentrop and the new Italian-style Brombaugh.
 The collection also includes harpsichords in various historical styles (e.g. German and French doubles by Dowd and Kingston, Italian and Flemish singles by Edskes and Martin), two fortepianos by Smith and Wolff in the Viennese styles circa 1790 and 1820, a bible regal by Bruce Shull, a monochord, Renaissance and Baroque recorders of various sizes, several viole da gamba, sackbuts, krummhorns, and percussion instruments.
 These instruments are used by faculty and students in classes and for concerts of early music.

-In addition to practice rooms in the Mary Duke Biddle Music Building, there are two designated practice spaces in the residence halls on West Campus.
+In addition to practice rooms in the Mary Duke Biddle Music Building, on West Campus there are 8 practice rooms located on the third floor of McClendon Tower, accessible to students with a Duke ID.

 The newly renovated Music Library opened in Fall 2011 with expanded seating and work spaces, a spacious seminar room and numerous other upgrades.